 The City maintains several individual governmental funds, five of which are Debt Service funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the General fund, Debt Service fund, Capital fund, and 2nd Avenue Improvements fund all of which are considered to be major funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the General fund, Debt Service fund, Capital fund, the Merger Street Project fund and the Industrial park Project fund all of which are considered to be major funds.
 Data from the other governmental funds are combined into a single, aggregated presentation.
 Individual fund data for each of these nonmajor governmental funds is provided in the form of combining statements or schedules elsewhere in this report.